 We would like to propose an integrated technology application that will prevent civil rights abuse(s) and provide due process of law for anyone who is unjustly detained or stopped by law enforcement.
 This community ‘app’ (Govia:Police Safety App) simultaneously will improve police job performance in tandem with the community, better protect police officers as well, and provide new employment opportunities for others who wish to promote the common good of our society.

 Seed/start-up costs of $500,000 is a conservative estimate to cover: the protection of this intellectual property and patent filing (legal), regular business start-up tasks (including strategic collaborative partnerships for market launch) and beginning the actual design of the app (R&D, technology development.
 This is a complex app with multiple components and linkages.)
-This would also include but not limited to encryption for cyber security.
+This also would include, but is not limited to, encryption for cybersecurity.

 Given the current political environment and national spotlight on the number of consent decrees issued by the Department of Justice across police departments throughout the country, the best time to gain both investor and consumer buy-in is now.
 There is no other app like this.
 But the speed of today’s emerging technologies requires no delay.
 Also, once the development of this app were to go ‘live’, there are entire industries and competing business powers that would not wish for this type of change to be seen in the world.
 (Similar to the current U.S. health care system, there is a disincentive towards wellness in favor of economic entities profiting from the illness of others.)

 This app is so important to advancing the cause of civil rights in keeping with the times.
 If you had a chance to be a part of something that would reduce police profiling and brutality, reduce arrests and halt the prison pipeline, what is it worth to you so that we all could get along?

 To become a part of the solution, you are being asked to: